RyanDCampbell/Pokedex/README.md

 # Summary of the data:

-Pokemon has always been close to my heart, as a child I have spend countless hundreds of hours playing various Pokemon games.
+Pokemon has always been close to my heart, as a child I have spend countless hours playing various Pokemon games.
 Naturally, when the opportunity to design a database for this project was presented to me, building a Pokedex was a no-brainer.

 1) Why was it chosen?
 I gathered the data from several sources, initially I planned to only use the data provided in CSV format from “veekun”’s github pokedex project https://github.com/veekun/pokedex.
 Veekun’s pokedex project data powers a large portion of the Pokemon databases available on the web.
 When I started working with building the database, I soon realized how difficult it was to sift through all the various data files.
 I opted to supplement my data source by also using pokemondb.net.
 PokemonDB made processing information such as the numerous type advantages much easier, as it was presented in a more legible format.